H-1B Visa Attorney

 Position Requirements

-• The job offered must be filed as a “specialty occupation.”
+• The position offered must be filed as a “specialty occupation.”
 A specialty occupation requires a bachelor’s degree or an advanced level of education certification.
 There are distinct positions that may not mandate a bachelor’s degree due to the complexity or particular listed duties.
 However, most positions categorized under ‘professional’ require a bachelor’s degree.

-Education Requirements
+Education and Degree Requirements

 • The bachelor’s or advanced degree must originate from an accredited university or college.
 The degree is required to relate to the H-1B specialty position.
-If the degree was obtained outside the United States, it must be equivalent to an available U.S. degree.

-• Work experience is not a pre-requisite if holding a bachelor’s degree.
-Education requirements may be substituted with work experience.
+• Education requirements may be substituted with work experience.
 The general rule for the amount of accepted work experience: 1 year required of University = 3 years of work experience.

 Department of Labor and USCIS Requirements